Trump administration stirs alarm over voter purges

 Meanwhile in Florida, after state officials identified 180,000 voters suspected of being noncitizens in 2012 by running federal immigration system data against its voter rolls, local officials refused to conduct the purges, citing enormous error rates.
 Eighty-seven percent of the voters on the list were minorities.

 The data used to purge voters is key.
-In 2012, Texas compared its voting records to national death data, repeatedly mistaking healthy Texans for dead Americans in other states.
-The state later apologized and abandoned the practice.
+In 2012, after a new Texas law allowed officials to check voter rolls against federal death data, county election officials repeatedly mistook healthy Texans for dead Americans in other states.
+The state settled a lawsuit and issued a clarification memo reminding officials to verify the potential voter deaths before beginning the purge process.

 The Future of Voter Purges

-Note: CORRECTION: (Aug.
-7, 2017, 12:53 p.m.): An earlier version of this article misstated the actions of Texas elections officials in response to mistakes counties made in beginning the purge process for healthy voters with similar names to dead voters in other states.
-The state settled a lawsuit and issued a clarification memo reminding officials to verify the potential voter deaths before beginning the purge process; it did not apologize for the practice or abandon it completely.